 Eufinger discloses this limitation.
-Eufinger teaches that "a computer-internal model is formed for the endoprosthesis from the difference" of the data blocks of the actual model and reference model adapted to conform to anatomical landmarks.
+Eufinger teaches that "a computer-internal model is formed for the endoprosthesis from the difference" of the data blocks of the actual model and reference model.
 That computer-internal model "is finally used for the computer-controlled manufacture of the endoprosthesis."
 EX-1008 1:10-20.
 As discussed above, the reference model is a template that spans the actual model's defective portion.
 Therefore, the 3-dimensional shape of the endoprosthesis is determined based on the template that spans the defective portion.
 EX-1003 ¶173.